 Body Mass Index (BMI) calculations are done on purpose to determine if a person is underweight, normal, overweight, or obese.
 It is an easy approach to determine the body simply using height and weight.
 This article will show you how to calculate Body Mass Index (BMI) in Excel.

 BMI stands for Body Mass Index.
 The simple use of height and weight to calculate Body Status is a quick and inexpensive method.
 We can determine whether a person is normal, overweight, underweight, or obese from their BMI results.
 However, BMI is not a diagnostic tool.
 The given generic formula is used for BMI calculation.

-In the image below, we have a list of people’s names, heights in meters and weights in kilograms.
-We want to calculate both their BMI and Body status simply using the height and weight.
+In the image below, we have a list of people’s names, heights in meters, and weights in kilograms.
+We want to calculate both their BMI and Body Status simply using their height and weight.
 Here, we will use two methods to calculate BMI and Body Status for 10 different individuals.
-In this article, we will use the IF function and Excel VBA code to evaluate BMI and Body status.
+In this article, we will use the IF function and Excel VBA code to evaluate BMI and Body Status.

 1. Applying IF Function to Calculate BMI in Excel

 In this first method, we will calculate Body Mass Index (BMI) using the generic formula of BMI and then their Body Status using the IF function.
 The following steps are given below.